 Success-oriented businesses around the world are striving to become an eCommerce company that attracts and retains customers from diverse backgrounds.
-Although products and services are typically oriented to a specific marketing sector, the reach of content marketing campaigns extends further than ever before.
-As a result, customer retention strategies tend to follow three primary content marketing rules to ensure loyalty to and engagement with the company.
+Although products and services are typically relates to a specific marketing sector, the reach of content marketing campaigns extends further than ever before.
+As a result, customer retention strategies tend to follow three primary web content marketing rules to ensure loyalty to and engagement with the company.

 Rule 1: Write to inform